 parking was created.

 In 2010 the Port expanded parking capacity for boaters by almost twice what it had been.
 Recently the Port installed a new Eco friendly dock that allows light to reach the water for both fish and native aquatic plants that inhabit the area.
 It is also much safer than the old dock, and will require less maintenance.
-The Port plans on repclacing the South Dock in the near future if they can find the monetary resources without increasing taxes to the community.
+The Port plans on repclacing the North Dock in the near future.

 Projects like these are